algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 - SportShield development board
 **External Tools:**

-- LightBlue app- Iphone 11 NFC module
+- LightBlue app- iPhone 11 NFC module

 **Steps:**

 1. Check if sleep mode is enabled by ensuring the device can be unlocked using NFC.
-2. Go on LightBlue app, and look for a device named "SportShield 5".
+2. Go on the LightBlue app, and look for a device named "SportShield 5".

 ### 27. Sleep mode - Disabling with specific movement